 Changing The Push-Button

-Remove the old push-button from the toilet cistern lid and clean to remove any debris, insert the new push-button into the hole on the cistern lid.
+Remove the old push-button from the toilet cistern lid and clean it to remove any debris, insert the new push-button into the hole on the cistern lid.

 If you have used the Fluidmaster Pro500UK Dual Flush toilet flush valve, then you can remove the large chrome sleeve from around the button so that the top of the button sits inside the cistern lid.